Login Register

 My Stories, My Insight, My Blog.
 All stories contained within are by me.

-Hi, I’m Mike and this is my blog.
-The year is 2025 and climate change is a big concern in a lot of people’s minds.
-This year I am 70 and I just can’t get my mind wrapped around the notion of things getting warmer.
+Hi, I’m Mike, and this is my blog.
+I am an Independent by choice and Scottish by The Grace Of God!
+The year is 2025, and climate change is a big concern in a lot of people’s minds.
+This year, I am 70, and I just can’t wrap my mind around the notion of things getting warmer.
 I haven’t noticed a measurable difference, but I don’t keep records.

 I started writing on my blog about a year ago on my desktop and there has been a lengthy hiatus between my last sit down.
 I enjoy writing and I hope you will take some time out of your busy day to read my thoughts.